shri-2810/course_recommender_system/README.md

 # oracle_of_recommendation

-## Oracle of Recommendation System
+## Oracle of Recommendation-Course Recommender System

 This is a course recommender system designed to suggest relevant courses based on user preferences using machine learning algorithms.